eager-dev/eagerx/README.md

 </p>

 **Sim2Real:** Policies trained in simulation and zero-shot evaluated on real systems using EAGERx.
-On the left the successful transfer of a box-pushing policy is shown, while on the right this is the case for the classic pendulum swing-up problem.
+On the left the successful transfer of a box-pushing policy is shown, in the middle for the classic pendulum swing-up problem and on the right a task involving the crazyfly drone.

 <p align="center">
     <img src="docs/_static/gif/all.gif" width="98%" />